 No matter the exact day, there is likely to be at least one holiday, remembrance, or celebration to be had, somewhere in the world.
 Many of these holidays or celebratory days are specific to certain countries and cultures, and many may not be recognized without intentionally seeking them out.
 Finding out what a given day is devoted to celebrating is often as simple as running a quick internet search, or asking when a certain person to item is celebrated.

-Friendship day is not considered a holiday on par with better-known occasions, such as Hanukah, Christmas, and other religious or family holidays, but is often celebrated by people who consider friendship a pivotal part of their lives.
+This is not considered a holiday on par with better-known occasions, such as Hanukah, Christmas, and other religious or family holidays, but is often celebrated by people who consider friendship a pivotal part of their lives.
 While most people have at least one person they consider a casual friend, there are people whose groups of friends have actually come to mean as much to them (or more) than family.
-These are the people more likely to actively celebrate a holiday such as Friendship Day.
-Friendship Day can be celebrated by virtually anyone; while it is not a holiday that warrants a day off from work across the state or across the globe, or one that has its own unique set of marketing materials and themed cards, it is a holiday designed to celebrate the joys of friendship.
+These are the people more likely to actively celebrate a holiday such as this.
+It can be celebrated by virtually anyone; while it is not a holiday that warrants a day off from work across the state or across the globe, or one that has its own unique set of marketing materials and themed cards, it is a holiday designed to celebrate the joys of friendship.

-Friendship Day is a day to celebrate the people you dearly love.
+It is a day to celebrate the people you dearly love.
 To celebrate, you may send out a nice image or text a heartfelt expression of gratitude to a single friend you adore, or you may host a party with the people you call friends, to celebrate the joy you find in bringing everyone you love together.
-No matter how you celebrate, or whom you celebrate with, Friendship Day is a day to recognize and celebrate people who make your life just a little bit better by being in it.
+No matter how you celebrate, or whom you celebrate with, it is a day to recognize and celebrate people who make your life just a little bit better by being in it.